Kent Kennan: Composer and Dear Friend

 Kent Kennan was an American composer, author, and educator whose name was first brought to my attention around the time of my junior recital from my undergraduate years.
 The program was split between myself (playing lute transcriptions by John Dowland and classical guitar works of Heitor Villa Lobos and Leo Brouwer) and my good pianist friend Anne-Louise Hart.
 Among the pieces on Anne-Louise’s half was a Kent Kennan work called Retrospectives.
 More familiar with his books on music than I was with his actual compositions (his texts are still widely used in music schools today), I was immediately drawn in by this unique harmonic language, and resolved to dig a little deeper into Kennan’s music.

 I’d lost track of that particular memory by the time I began my Masters’ studies at University of Texas at Austin, though it was abruptly brought back to mind when I became the recipient of the Kent Kennan Scholarship.
 At this point, Kent was a professor emeritus and no longer actively teaching at UT, though I was provided a mailing address where I might send a thank you note.
-I then had the opportunity to meet him a short time later at a UT New Music Ensemble concert (for which I served as assistant conductor), and we would continue to bump into one another at various contemporary music events.
+I then had the opportunity to meet him a short time later at a UT New Music Ensemble concert (for which I served three-plus years as assistant conductor), and we would continue to bump into one another at various contemporary music events.

-Toward the end of my graduate studies, I was hired as Director of Music at First Unitarian Universalist Church, which — as it turns out — counted Kent and a number of UT music professors among its founding members.
+Toward the end of my graduate studies, I was hired as Director of Music at First Unitarian Universalist Church of Austin, which — as it turns out — counted Kent and a number of UT music professors among its founding members.
 From this point in time, Kent and I saw each other with greater frequency and developed a proper friendship.
 Desiring to push the institution’s high-quality — but very traditional — music program in a more adventurous direction, I began programming works by contemporary composers, including those written by Kent.
 To my thinking, anyone wishing to attack my new music leanings (or which there were more than a few) might be less inclined to do so if a regularly featured composer was sitting within earshot.

 When I say Kent and I were friends, it should be stated that there wasn’t remotely a sense of equality.
 I was at the start of my career, while he was a Prix de Rome-winning composer whose works had been performed by many of the world’s major orchestras.
 Not one to embrace social niceties, he could be pretty gruff toward those performing his music (I once had a pair of friends play his famous Night Soliloquy — this version being the transcription for flute and guitar — and when Kent came up in the greeting line afterward, his solitary comment was “you’ve got a wrong note on the second page”).
 Another time I’d programmed a rock piece, which prompted a Monday morning phone call (basic gist: he wasn’t impressed) in which he quoted — no joke — his own orchestration book at me (something centering on how the snare drum should remain confined to evocations of militaristic moods) We ended the call agreeing to (strongly) disagree, but we, we nevertheless grew closer as time went on.
 I’d sometimes join him for lunch at his retirement community, where he’d regale me with tales of his compositional travels, hanging out with his good friend Samuel Barber, and discuss politics (in which he was deeply knowledgeable: his brother was famed diplomat and historian George F. Kennan, after all).